 Who is a Good Candidate for Gynaecomastia surgery?

 Candidates must be in good health, non-smokers, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
 They should have normal stable weight.
 Good candidates for surgery have firm, elastic skin that will adapt to the new contours of the body.

 Following the procedure, you may have drains in place, drains are usually removed the next day.
 You will be able to eat, drink and mobilize early.
 You will feel swollen and have chest wall discomfort that will usually require analgesia.
 You will have dissolvable stitches and waterproof dressing which you ll have on for one week.
 You will be reviewed in the clinic and the wounds checked at a week.
 Excessive straining in the first couple of weeks should be avoided and you should continue to wear a support garment for 4-6 weeks after surgery.
 Light exercises can be started after a week and normal exercise after 2 weeks.
 At week 6-8 after surgery, you will be reviewed to assess your final result. you are advised to massage the scars as soon as they are healed.

 Gynaecomastia surgery risks and complications

-The Procedure is largely safe and majority of patients are delighted with the results.
-However, certain complication may occur, recognised complications include numbness, bruising, swelling infection, seroma and haematoma formation ( blood collection) , skin necrosis, delayed wound healing and thickened scar.
+The Procedure is largely safe and the majority of patients are delighted with the results.
+However, certain complications may occur, recognised complications include numbness, bruising, swelling infection, seroma and haematoma formation ( blood collection), skin necrosis, delayed wound healing and thickened scar.
 Although excess breast tissue is removed in surgery, some tissue will be left in place and recurrence of gynaecomastia may occur in some patients.